-Timing is everything and this is particularly true when selling a house.
-In fact, sellers can potentially net thousands of dollars more if they sell during the peak month of June versus the two slowest months of the year, October and December, according to a recent report by ATTOM Data.
+Over the past couple of years, the real estate market has been exceptionally hot for sellers.
+But even in a more typical market, timing is everything, and this is particularly true when selling a house.
+In fact, sellers can potentially net thousands of dollars more if they sell during the peak months of May, June, and July versus the two slowest months of the year, October and December, according to a 2021 report by ATTOM Data Solutions.

-The first month of summer — June — is the best time to sell a house, netting a 9.2 percent seller premium, based on ATTOM Data’s analysis of 28 million single-family home and condo sales over eight years.
+Late spring — specifically, the month of May — is the best time to sell a house, netting a 13.4 percent seller premium, based on ATTOM’s analysis of single-family home and condo sales over the past 10 years.

 “In general, the best time to sell a house is the summer.
-Conversely, that’s usually the worst time to buy, due to high prices and more demand,” says Donovan Reynolds, a real estate agent with Coldwell Banker Residential Brokerage in Atlanta.
+Conversely, that’s usually the worst time to buy, due to high prices and more demand,” says Donovan Reynolds, a real estate agent with Redfin in Atlanta.

-Typically, sellers list their homes in the spring and summer because the weather is good, especially for people in colder climates, and they want to buy their next home before school starts, says Realtor Liede DeValdivielso, one half of the The DeValdivielso Team with the Keyes Company in Coral Gables, Florida.
+Typically, sellers list their homes in the spring and summer because the weather is good, especially for people in colder climates.
+In addition, families want to buy their next home before school starts, says Realtor Liede DeValdivielso, one half of The DeValdivielso Team with the Keyes Company in Coral Gables, Florida.

 Daylight savings time might also play a part in why the warmer months stimulate buying activity.

-Homebuyers on a deadline — for example, those who want to buy a house in time for school — should make sure they’re in top shape to buy a home.
-That means they’ve checked their credit and debt-to-income ratio to ensure they’re in a strong position to get a mortgage preapproval, otherwise, their efforts might be delayed.
+Homebuyers on a deadline — for example, those who want to buy a house in time for school to start — should make sure they’re in top shape to buy a home.
+That means they’ve checked their credit and debt-to-income ratio to ensure they’re in a strong position to get a mortgage preapproval.
+Otherwise, their efforts might be delayed.

-The decline in seller premiums typically begins in September, when the average premium drops to 4.7 percent, or nearly half that of the peak in June.
+The decline in seller premiums typically begins in September, when the average premium drops to 7.5 percent — slightly more than half that of the peak in May.
 By then, many buyers with school-aged kids have likely found a home, so the sharp decline is no surprise.

-Keep prep time in mind.
-To maximize your return, sellers should consider making key repairs and updates to their homes, but this can be a lengthy process.
+- Keep prep time in mind.
+Sellers should consider making key repairs and updates to their homes to maximize their return, but this can be a lengthy process.
 Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before listing your home on the market.